23 Types of Frogs in Florida

 The Spring Peepers (Pseudacris crucifer) is a species of chorus frogs that are quite modest in size and reside in large numbers over the eastern regions of the United States.

-Because of the distinctive chirping sound that these toads produce at the beginning of each spring, the scientific community decided to give them that name.
+The scientific community gave them that name because of the distinctive chirping sound these toads produce at the beginning of each spring.

-These types of frogs in Florida have a black cross that forms on their backs, which gives them the scientific name “crucifer.”
+These frogs in Florida have a black cross that forms on their backs, which gives them the scientific name “crucifer.”

-Their body color ranges from tan to brown, and the cross is what gives them their name.
+Their body color ranges from tan to brown; the cross gives them their name.
 Because of their toe pads’ size, these frogs in Florida are experts in scaling vertical surfaces.

-The adults are sexually dimorphic, with males being smaller in size than females and exhibiting a black neck.
+The adults are sexually dimorphic, with males being smaller than females and exhibiting a black neck.
 Females, on the other hand, do not have this trait.

 The skin of females is thinner and less thick than that of males, which results in a lighter physique overall for females.